The Basics of Starting a Vegan Diet

-Unlike some vegetarians, who might be more flexible, vegans don’t eat any type of animal products -– that means no meat, fish, dairy or eggs.
+Unlike some vegetarians, who might be more flexible, vegans don’t eat any type of animal products — that means no meat, fish, dairy or eggs.
 Some vegans also exclude honey and foods that are processed with animal products, including refined sugar, high fructose corn syrup, gelatin and some wine and beer.

 Plant sources of protein include soy, beans, nuts, seeds and whole grains.
 More and more options are available for vegans these days.
-Meat alternatives like soy burgers, BOCA burgers and seitan (a thick textured meat replacement made from wheat gluten) provide a variety of options for those who want to re-invent some favorite meat-containing recipes.
-Soy “dairy” products such as milk, cheese and yogurt are also great options (and they’re often fortified with calcium).
+Meat alternatives like Beyond Meat, BOCA burgers, tempeh and seitan (a thick textured meat replacement made from wheat gluten) provide a variety of options for those who want to re-invent some favorite meat-containing recipes.
+Chia seeds are a good food to include as they contain a surprising amount of protein, plus inflammation-fighting omega-3 fats.

 Dairy alternatives such as milk, cheese and yogurt made from nuts, seeds, soy and coconut are also great options (and they’re often fortified with calcium and vitamin D).

 It’s also a good idea to eat a wide variety of grains and legumes at meals (such as rice and beans or pasta and peas) to help ensure you eat a full panel of amino acids (protein building blocks) which is similar to the type of protein components found in animal based foods.